yurasid/react-d3/README.md

 The purpose of this project is to allow us to evaluate your competency with `JavaScript` using React.
 Your `JavaScript` level (not your React) is of utmost value to us when we make a decision on a possible future team member.

-We would like you to create a mini data visualization app.
-This app should create meaningful content for your Github data.
-If you do not have enough data in your GitHub account to work with, please use the GitHub data from any developer you follow and make sure to call it out as theirs.
+We would like you to create a mini data visualization app for a JavaScript hero, John David Dalton.
+The app has had data prepopulated into it for JDD's GitHub info.

+Work on this for a maximum of 4 hours then send us your code.

 ## Setup

 1. Fork this project
+2. Read the `package.json` to see how to run the project
+3. The initial redux state is in the app

 ## Mandatory Tech Stack